ChrisEYin/astro/data/blog/the-juice.md

 date: '2022-02-22'
 tags: ['founders', 'greatness']
 draft: false
 summary: One of the key requirements for greatness.
-You cannot be great without the juice.
+You know it when you see it.
+And you cannot be great without the juice.
 ---

 One of the most important things I look for in founders is what I call "the juice".
 Although it's not the only thing that matters, it is an absolute requirement for greatness.
 I've found it hard to articulate what it is, so I'll attempt to put it into words here.